 George Washington Smith Restages The Black Crook

-A British production titled The Black Crook, which opened at the Alhambra Theatre on December 23, 1872, was an opera bouffe with a new story based on some of the French source material that influenced the New York version, with new music by Frederic Clay and Georges Jacobi.
+A British production titled The Black Crook, which opened at the Alhambra Theatre on December 23, 1872, was an opéra bouffe with a new story based on some of the French source material that influenced the New York version and with new music by Frederic Clay and Georges Jacobi.
 A silent film version of The Black Crook was produced in 1916.

-The production combined scantily clad Italian Ballerinas with special effects, it was sensationalism and spectacle, mixing in a melting-pot of entertainment both high and low.
+The production combined scantily clad Italian Ballerinas with special effects—sensationalism and spectacle, a melting pot of entertainment both high and low.
 It was widely popular and got more outrageous with each production.
-1868 The Black Crook was restaged by GW Smith for the Walnut Street Theatre where he restored the integrity of the ballet.
+In 1868 The Black Crook was restaged by George Washington Smith for the Walnut Street Theatre, where he restored the integrity of the ballet.

-George Washington Smith, born in Philadephia and deemed America’s first premier danseur.
+George Washington Smith was born in Philadelphia and is deemed America’s first premier danseur.
 Smith’s talents were developed by studying with various visiting European teachers in his native Philadelphia, then a mecca for theatre and dance.
 His performing debut was made in 1832, and he soon grew into a versatile dancer, admired for his skills as a technician, actor, partner, and pantomimist.

 Other Happenings in 1868